 However, an individual with a redundant colon has an abnormally long colon, especially in the final section (called the descending colon).
 A redundant colon often has additional loops or twists.

-People with a redundant colon are at increased risk for colonic volvulus, a condition that causes the colon to twist around itself.
-This slows or completely stops the flow of stool, leading to a colonic obstruction, and is often a surgical emergency.
+People with a redundant colon are at increased risk for colonic volvulus.
+This is when the colon twists around itself.
+Colonic volvulus slows or completely stops the flow of stool, leading to a colonic obstruction, and is often a surgical emergency.

 - failing to pass a bowel movement in some time